himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 <a href="../../img/posts/chameleon-desktop-design/kadabra-cpu-usage.png"><img alt="Full system monitor on Laptop" src="../../img/posts/charmeleon-desktop-design/kadabra-cpu-usage.png" style="max-width: 100%;"/></a>
 <div class="caption">My T470 has been a little tight on resources.</div>

-My laptops have served the majority of my needs well the last few years, I have been feeling a bit restricted when trying to do more complicated and demanding tasks.
-While I still agree with a "*interface with a low-powered, portable computer, and remote into more powerful ones when needed*" mentality, I enjoy having *one* of those power computers being my physical, main workstation desktop.
+My laptops have served the majority of my needs well these last few years, but I *have* been feeling a bit restricted when trying to do more complicated and demanding workloads.
+While I still agree with a "*use low-powered, portable computers, and remote into more powerful ones when needed*" mentality, I enjoy having *one* of those power computers being my physical, main workstation desktop.